For a list of network data protocols that Splunk App for Stream supports for capture, see Supported Protocols.

 Supported operating systems

-Splunk App for Stream 6.1.x supports these operating systems:
+Splunk App for Stream 6.2.0 supports the following Linux, Mac, and Windows operating systems:

 - Linux kernel version 2.6.x or later (32- and 64-bit).

 - Red Hat Enterprise Linux 5 or later

 - Debian 5 or later

 The default Linux kernel settings are not sufficient for high-volume packet capture.
 This can lead to missing packets and data loss.
 We recommend that you add the following kernel settings to your